shadow-light/sellingjesus.org/src/articles/scope.md

 Some will argue that "all of life is ministry" and so Jesus' command could be taken to mean that you can't sell anything, or have to live communally as some of the early disciples did for a time (Acts 4:32).
 The generous spirit and dedication to the gospel is certainly something we all should learn from, but the difference between Acts 4 and Matthew 10 is that the passage in Acts is descriptive, whereas Jesus' command is prescriptive.
 It is an imperative (δωρεὰν δότε).

-The specific actions Jesus directs his disciples to perform are "preach", "heal/cleanse", "raise the dead", and "drive out demons" (10:7-8).
+The specific actions Jesus directs his disciples to perform are "preach", "heal/cleanse", "raise the dead", and "drive out demons" (Matt 10:7-8).
 These are all spiritual activities.

 It is important to remember that the function of healings in Jesus' ministry were not simply for him to serve as a doctor, but were a form of gospel proclamation.
 John describes Jesus' healing of an official's son as "the second sign that Jesus performed" (John 4:54).
 Jesus did not heal everyone he could see, such as when he healed only one man at a pool full of people with ailments (John 5:1-13).
 Healings were not just about helping the sick but "so that the works of God would be displayed" (John 9:3).
 So we should not confuse miraculous healings with medical work today.
 God does heal through both miracles and doctors, but it is the miracles that are in view in Matthew 10 and not regular healings.